1999 Frontier at the Glen

 The layout of Watkins Glen International NASCAR uses.

-The 1999 Frontier @ the Glen was a NASCAR Winston Cup Series race held at Watkins Glen International, Watkins Glen, New York on August 15, 1999.
+The 1999 Frontier at the Glen was a NASCAR Winston Cup Series race held at Watkins Glen International, Watkins Glen, New York on August 15, 1999.
 It was the 21st points-paying event of the 1999 NASCAR Winston Cup Series season.
 Rusty Wallace won the pole, and Jeff Gordon won the race for the third consecutive year.
 A total of 49 cars attempted the race.